 When you get dry powder Pigments, they don’t come with much of an instruction manual.
 Using them opens up so many opportunities for creativity, but sometimes you need some help getting started before you can even think about creativity.
 If you want to understand how to use powder Pigments, read our guide on getting started.

 Pick a Binder

 An important counterpart to a Pigment is the binding medium that transforms it into something usable.
-You have many options to choose from, including tempura, linseed oil, casein, and encaustic binders.
-Egg tempura provides a great sheen, linseed oil is flexible and durable, casein dries quickly with a matte finish, and encaustic painting is a classic way to use hot wax with your Pigment.
+You have many options to choose from, including tempera, linseed oil, casein, and encaustic binders.
+Egg tempera provides a great sheen, linseed oil is flexible and durable, casein dries quickly with a matte finish, and encaustic painting is a classic way to use hot wax with your Pigment.
 And you can make your own if you’re struck by an idea.